General Information & Funding

 - Meet low and moderate area income limits

 - Have a hardship that is supported by a completed and signed Hardship Affidavit

 - Have adequate income to sustain modified first mortgage payments according to KYHC and participating servicer guidelines (applies to MRAP and PRP, only)payments according to participating servicer guidelines (applies to MRAP and PRP, only)

 *Home equity lines of credit are not eligible for KYHC benefit consideration even if they are in first lien position.

 - Be located in California

-- Not be abandoned, vacant, or condemned
+- Not be abandoned, vacant, or condemned, or uninhabitable.

 - Be a single family, 1-4 unit home (an attached or detached house or a condominium unit): mobile homes are eligible if they are permanently affixed to the real property that is secured by the first lien.

 - Have a current unpaid principal balance of $729,750*, or less (*which includes the interest bearing principal balance and any outstanding non-interest bearing forbearance balance from a previous modification, as applicable)

 - Be delinquent or at risk of imminent default